The Need for Microban Technology

 The quest for cleanliness is big business.
-The average American spends $42 per month on household cleaning supplies, more than they spend on cable TV, cell phones, personal care or even their beloved pets, trying to eliminate bacteria and fungi from their environments.
+The average American spends $42 per month on household cleaning supplies, trying to eliminate bacteria and fungi from their environments.
+Microban technology incorporates antimicrobial protection and odorcapture techniques to keep your space clean and smelling fresh.

 Moisture-retaining products, such as sponges, bath mats and shower curtains, exposed to humid environments like bathrooms and locker rooms, provide excellent breeding grounds for mold, mildew, and bacteria.
 These microorganisms, left uncontrolled, may lead to odor and damage to products and surfaces.